BenBradshawww/blog/content/en/Docker.md

 In this article, we will cover what containerisation means and we look at Docker, a containerisation platform.
 Furthermore, we will cover the key commands and concepts needed to create your own containers in docker.
 ## What is Docker?

 Docker is an open-source software platform that assists the deployment of applications.
-It does this by creating standardized units called containers which are isolated environments containing the application code, runtime, libraries, and any dependencies.
+It does this by creating standardised units called containers which are isolated environments containing the application code, runtime, libraries, and any dependencies.
 These containers are a type of virtual machine that has an OS but does not simulate the entire computer.
 It is like a sandboxed environment.

 The goal of containers is to provide portability, meaning you can run the same container on any computer environment.
 This even works with environments with a different OS and hardware.